 - Quercetin – I have found this one to be one of the best natural antihistamines.
 It works by stabilizing the membrane of histamine-releasing cells.
 It also has anti-inflammatory properties.
 (Up to six, 500mg capsules a day, may be needed) 1

 - Vitamin C – a natural antihistamine and immune booster.
 2

 - Nettles (Stinging Nettle) – an herb that has been shown to alleviate allergic rhinitis.
 3

 - Vitamin B5 – it helps strengthen adrenal function, which is intimately involved in the immune response.

 - Try a Neti Pot … to help you breath again!
 Nasal irrigation using a Neti pot has been practiced for centuries in India as a natural way of clearing the sinus cavity of mucous and debris.
-Watch the video for a demo …
+Watch this video for a demo.

 Try one, or try ‘em all!
 Sometimes it takes a little trial and error, but its well worth the effort.

 - Chirumbolo S, Marzotto M, Conforti A, et al.Bimodal action of the flavonoid quercetin on basophil function: an investigation of the putative biochemical targets.
 Clin Mol Allergy.
 2010 Sep 17;8:13. ↩